Home - Diet - Vegetarian and Vegan - Arugula Salad with Pears and Goat Cheese

 Karen’s Notes and Tips

-- If you don’t have a small food processor (or a blender) whisk the ingredients in a bowl, adding the oil last in a steady stream while you whisk.
+• I like to blend this dressing in a mini food processor because it emulsifies into a creamy texture.
+If you don’t have one (or a blender) whisk the ingredients in a bowl, adding the oil last in a steady stream while you whisk.
+Or simply combine the ingredients in a lidded jar and shake vigorously.

 Nutrition facts are calculated by third-party software.
 If you have specific dietary needs, please refer to your favorite calculator.